Developer Flow¶

 - Take a look at the Repository structure to find out where to look for what you’re working on.

-where #### is the ticket number if it is a Jira ticket, orGH-####
+- On your fork, create a branch PLT-####where #### is the ticket number if it is a Jira ticket, orGH-####if it is a GitHub Issue without a Jira ticket.

-if it is a GitHub Issue without a Jira ticket. - Make the code changes required to complete your ticket, making sure to write or modify unit tests where appropriate.
+- Make the code changes required to complete your ticket, making sure to write or modify unit tests where appropriate.

-from the root directory of the respository.
+- To test your changes, run make runfrom the root directory of the respository.
 This will start up the server and a watcher process that will build any changes to the client as you make them.
-To get changes to the server it must be restarted withmake restart-server
+To get changes to the server it must be restarted withmake restart-server.
+Your server will be running athttp://localhost:8065.

-. - Once everything works to meet the ticket requirements, stop the server with
+- Once everything works to meet the ticket requirements, stop the server with make stopand then run bothmake check-styleandmake testto make sure there are no errors with your syntax or tests.

-to make sure there are no errors with your syntax or tests. - Commit your changes, push your branch and create a pull request.
+- Commit your changes, push your branch and create a pull request.

 - Respond to feedback on your pull request and make changes as necessary by commiting to your branch and pushing it.
 You might need to rebase your changes if another pull request creates conflicts.